abinit/abinit/doc/tutorial/paw1.md

     describing specific notations and formulations

 ## 2 Using PAW with ABINIT

 *Before continuing, you might consider to work in a different subdirectory as for the other lessons.
-Why not "Work_paw1"?
+Why not `Work_paw1`?
 In what follows, the name of files are mentioned as if you were in this subdirectory.
-All the input files can be found in the ~abinit/tests/tutorial/Input directory.*
+All the input files can be found in the `~abinit/tests/tutorial/Input` directory.*

 !!! important

-    *You can compare your results with reference output files located in ~abinit/tests/tutorial/Refs and ~abinit/tests/tutorial/Refs/tpaw1_addons
+    *You can compare your results with reference output files located in `~abinit/tests/tutorial/Refs` and `~abinit/tests/tutorial/Refs/tpaw1_addons`
     directories (for the present tutorial they are named `tpaw1_*.out`).*

-The input file tpaw1_1.in is an example of a file that contains data for computing the total energy for diamond at the experimental volume (within the LDA exchange-correlation functional).
-You might use the file tpaw1_1.files (with a standard norm-conserving pseudopotential) as a "files" file, and get the corresponding output file (it is available in ../Refs/tpaw1_1.out).
+The input file `tpaw1_1.in` is an example of a file to be used to compute the total energy of diamond at the experimental volume (within the _LDA exchange-correlation functional_).
+You might use the file `tpaw1_1.files` (with a standard Norm-Conserving PseudoPotential) as a `files` file, and get the corresponding output file (it is available in `../Refs/tpaw1_1.out`).
-Copy the files tpaw1_1.in and tpaw1_1.files in your work directory, and run ABINIT:
+Copy the files `tpaw1_1.in` and `tpaw1_1.files` in your work directory, and run ABINIT:

     abinit < tpaw1_1.files > tmp-log